s-alad/toofake/README.md

 ### https://toofake.lol/

 ---
-### current status: WORKING AGAIN!
+# current status: WORKING AGAIN!

-[rvaidun](https://github.com/rvaidun)'s project has been cease and desisted but may still be up
-check out the project at [BeFake](https://github.com/notmarek/BeFake) for a more up to date working client!
+[rvaidun](https://github.com/rvaidun)'s project has been cease and desisted but may still be up!
+It has more features. check out the project at [BeFake](https://github.com/notmarek/BeFake) for a usually more up-to date backend!

 ---